Soccer Camp February 2026

 Official partnerships with the biggest European clubs (FC Barcelona, PSG, Arsenal, Manchester City…).

-FAQ – Football Camps in February
+FAQ – Soccer camps in February

-Where to train: US vs Europe in February?
+Where to train : US vs Europe in February ?

 We understand that it might be tricky to choose whether to stay home or book a soccer camp in Europe for your kid.
-As an expert, here are some reasons that you might want to consider:
+As an expert, here are some reasons that you might want to consider :

 A. IMG Academy (Florida) – Stay Domestic